Your account

 | Seats | The paid licences engineers use to wear the glasses + run sessions. |

-| Devices | The paired AR glasses associated with your tenant. |
+| Devices | The paired AR glasses associated with your account. |

 | Knowledge | The documents (manuals, specs, procedures) the AI can search in trainee sessions. |